greggman/vertexshaderart/DEPLOY.md

 point the 2 should be identical.

 I don't currently have a way to restore to the local OSX version (the one running in server/vertexshaderart vs the one running in a local docker VM).
-It would be easy enough to add but I find that the one running 100% local, no docker has lots of test data in it so I haven't had a reason to backup or restore that yet.
+It would be easy enough to add but I find that the one running 100% local, no docker, has lots of test data in it so I haven't had a reason to backup or restore that yet.